 All the companies in the Swedish Forest Society Group contribute to the overall objective of the Swedish Forest Society Foundation, i.e. sustainable land and forest management.

 Since 2002 the Swedish Forest Society has been operating in Latvia, where we help Swedish clients to invest in land and increase the land value by establishing sustainably-managed production forests.
 In 2014 we expanded our services to include Estonia and Lithuania.
-We are also active in Finland and Norway.
+We are also active in Finland.